carolynponce/Bb-DBQueryRepository/README.md

    1. Use the provided [Header Template](/*QueryHeaderTemplate.sql) in the query.

-      The Header will include a title, description, version, database type, display, etc.
+      The Header inclues the title, description, version, database type, display, etc.

-   2. Do not include any personal institution informaiton, such as Usernames or ID's.
+   2. Do not include any personal or institution informaiton, such as Usernames or ID's.

       Use placeholders when needed (i.e. [Insert role_id] )